 In July 2014, Mr. Curtis was promoted to the position of Group Chief Underwriting Officer effective July 31, 2014.
 In connection with his promotion, Mr. Curtis assumed expanded responsibilities and a broader strategic role across the organization.
 Subsequently, Mr. Curtis was also appointed to serve as a member of our Governance Committee.
-In his new roles, Mr. Curtis is responsible, among other things, for directing RenaissanceRe's undertiting strategy, activities, and teams across all regions and platforms to seek to ensure the highest levels of consistency and customer service.
-In connection with his promotion, after receiving and analyzing information provided by Mercer and reviewing Mercer's recommendations, the Compensation Committee determined to increase Mr. Curtis' annual base salary on September 1, 2014 from \$428,559 to \$550,000 and to grant Mr. Curtis annual increase Mr. Curtis' annual installments subject to Mr. Curtis' continued service with the Company, and 9,214 performance shares, which will vest in three equal annual installments subject to both Mr. Curtis' continued service with the Company and our attainment of previously determined performance metrics relating to our total shareholder return.
-The Compensation Committee believes Mr. Curtis' compensation adjustments appropriately reflect his expanded role as our Group Chief Underwriting Officer and his promotion to service on our Governance Committee.
-The Compensation Committee determined to provide a meaningful component of Mr. Curtis' compensation adjustments in the form of equity to place this compensation at risk and to align Mr. Curtis' interests with those of our shareholders.
+In his new roles, Mr. Curtis is responsible, among other things, for directing RenaissanceRe's underwriting strategy, activities, and teams across all regions and platforms to seek to ensure the highest levels of consistency and customer service.
+In connection with his promotion, after receiving and analyzing information provided by Mercer and reviewing Mercer's recommendations, the Compensation Committee determined to increase Mr. Curtis' annual base salary on September 1, 2014 from \$428,559 to \$550,000 and to grant Mr. Curtis an equity award in November 2014 valued at \$1.5 million under our consistently applied grant methodologies, consisting of 11,057 restricted shares, which will vest in four equal annual installments subject to Mr. Curtis' continued service with the Company, and 9,214 performance shares, which will vest in three equal annual installments subject to both Mr. Curtis' continued service with the Company and our attainment of previously determined performance metrics relating to our total shareholder return.
+The Compensation Committee believes Mr. Curtis' compensation adjustments appropriately reflect his expanded role as our Grone Chief Underwriting Officer and his promotion to service on our Governance Committee.
+The Compensation Committee determined to provide a meaningful component of Mr. Curtis' consensation adjustments in the form of equity to place this compensation at risk and to align Mr. Curtis' interests with those of our shareholders. connection with his promotion, Mr. Curtis assumed expanded responsibilities and a broader strategic role across the and to align Mr. Curtis' interests with those of our shareholders.

 The 9,214 performance shares granted to Mr. Curtis represent the number of shares that could potentially vest if maximum performance is attained (i.e., 250% of target).
 Mr. Curtis' performance shares are subject to the same vesting terms and performance hurdles that were made during the 2014 annual grant cycle, provided that the three-year performance period relating to these shares commenced January 1, 2015.
-For more information regarding the vesting terms and performance hurdles of our performance shares, see "-Long-Term Equity-Based Incentives-Performance Share Plan Mechanics" below.
+For more information regarding the vesting terms and performance hurdles of our performance shares, see "-Long-Term Equity-Based Incentives-Performance Share New Performance Share S Share Plan Mechanics" below.

-Other Named Executive Officers

-For our other Named Executive Officers, the Compensation Committee determined performance was strong and that the team as a whole executed on the key aspects of our strategic and tactical plans, as described in detail above.
+For our other Named Executive Officers, the Compensation Committee determined performance was strong and that For our other Named Executive Officers, the Compensation Committee determined performance was strong and that the team as a whole executed on the key aspects of our strategic and tactical plans, as described in detail above.
 The Compensation Committee noted that the successful attainment of the strategic and tactical initiatives that drove our financial and operating results, including the acquisition of Platinum, was in general led individually by a Named Executive Officer or by teams of our Named Executive Officers.
 In addition, the Compensation Committee favorably assessed the partnership culture among our Named Executive Officers and extended leadership and their strong focus on strategic initiatives, leading to increased inclusiveness and integrated views in strategic planning, tactical execution and monitoring and reporting processes.
 After deliberation, the Compensation Committee made no changes to the overall design of our compensation program as it relates to our Named Executive Officers.
 The 2014 compensation determinations for our Named Executive Officers are discussed in detail below.